 Sometimes it’s not so easy for us to understand the context of the Bible.
 We live in different times and places than the Bible characters, and our culture is much different.

-We speak a different language than the people of Biblical times, and we have different traditions.
+We speak a different language than the original languages of people of Biblical times, and we have different traditions.

 When we speak, we use different idioms than people used in those days.
 I wrote this post The Handwriting on the Wall to explain an idiom we use in everyday language that comes straight from the Bible.

 Even though we read Bible translations in English, (see my post on the Most Accurate English Translations of the Bible) there’s more to the story we don’t always understand.